Members

 Dan McKay has had several short stories published in anthologies every year since 2016, including the FARK FICTION ANTHOLOGY, the TALKING STICK, and the Fargo Library’s NORTHERN NARRATIVES.
 Dan is the winner of the 2005 Bulwer-Lytton contest and his winning entry was featured on Car Talk.
 Dan is active in local writers groups and lives with his family in Fargo, ND.

-Daniel Haynes
+Daniel Wolfe

 Eileen Tronnes Nelson